1. Travel documents

 3. Staying in contact

-Also, it's important to create and stick to a realistic communication schedule.
-This will help solve the issues associated with trying to contact someone in a different time zone.
+Also, it is essential to create and stick to a realistic communication schedule.
+This will help solve the issue of contacting someone in a different time zone.

 4. Handling money

-Cash is a safer option in smaller purchase situations.
-If at a restaurant or shopping at a place where the credit or debit card must be taken out of sight, cash is a preferred option.
+Cash is a safer option in more minor purchase situations.
+Cash is a preferred option if at a restaurant or shopping where the credit or debit card must be taken out of sight.
 The advantage of using cash is that the teen will not have to expose his/her credit card number or debit card PIN.
 Hence, his/her finances are protected from theft.

 5. Social media